THE RELATIONSHIP BETWEEN GINGIVITIS AND DEPRESSION IN ADULT FEMALE

 assessing the impact of mental health on gingivitis

-• Dr Rohana Rehman Multan Medical and Dental College, Multan.
+• Rohana Rehman Multan Medical and Dental College, Multan.

 • Atiq ur Rehman Gomal Medical College Dera Ismail Khan.